genomicsclass/book/pages/distance.md

 ## [1] "dist"
 ```

-Note that this produces the an object of class `dist` and to access to entries we need to coerce into a matrix:
+Note that this produces an object of class `dist` and to access the entries we need to coerce it into a matrix:

 ```r